WooCode/WooCode.Slack/README.md

 Library for [slacking](https://slack.com/) in .Net

-Basic support for WebHooks right now but more will be added.
+Basic support for WebHooks and SlashCommands (Nancy project).

 Prepare you config
 ``` xml